 Stevie Ray Vaughan Sparked a Blues Revolution With 'Texas Flood'

-The guitar hero and his band recorded their celebrated debut in just three days.
-Or so goes the legend.
+Guitar hero and his band recorded this celebrated debut in just three days – or so goes the legend.

 How ‘The Sky Is Crying’ Celebrated Stevie Ray Vaughan

 Judas Priest, Jimi Hendrix and Stevie Ray Vaughan Join List of Record Store Day Black Friday Releases